All* Landsat standard data products are processed using the Level-1 Product Generation System (LPGS) with the following parameters applied:

 MAP (North-up) image orientation

 * A very small number of Landsat TM scenes are processed using the National Land Archive Production System (NLAPS).
 You can reveiw the details about the differences between LPGS and NLAPS processed data.
-A listing of NLAPS-processed scenes can be found at L4-5TM_NLAPS.xlsx
+A listing of NLAPS-processed scenes is available.

 All Landsat Level-1 data products are created using the best available processing level for each particular scene.
 The processing level used is determined by the existence of ground control points (GCP), elevation data provided by a Digital Elevation Model (DEM), and/or data collected by the spacecraft and sensor (Payload Correction Data (PCD)).
 See the Landsat Geometry page for a full description of the processing levels used and additional information about GCP and DEM updates.